Guilty Bystander: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "[T]he slow, sultry, steaming sadism that is usually standard in this type of film is rather effectively accomplished.
 The photography is full of heavy moods.
 And some of the melodramatic action, such as a chase in the subway, is good. ...
 Mind you, we aren't proclaiming 'Guilty Bystander' much of a film.
 But for those who want cheap melodrama, it has its considerable points."

 Critic Philip K. Scheuer of the Los Angeles Times wrote: "[T]he going is sometimes turgid and draggy when it should be actionful.
 However, the picture has its moments, especially a between-stations chase in the New York subway."

+In Dark City: The Film Noir, film historian Spencer Selby calls Guilty Bystander a "sleazy detective thriller" with "notable low-life settings."